gmusicproxy/gmusicproxy/README.md

   ```

 ## Usage
-With the service running on a computer on the LAN, it can be used by any others of the same LAN.
+With the service running on a computer on the LAN, it can be used by any others of the same network.

 To launch the proxy you need the credentials of your Google account: *email* and *password*.
-If you are using the 2-factor authentication, you have to create a password-specific password to be used with this program.
+If you are using the 2-factor authentication, you have to create an application-specific password to be used with this program.
 Another required information is the device ID of an Android device registered in your account: you can discover the one of your devices using the option `--list-devices` on the command-line.

 You can provide such necessary information, as well as other options, on the command-line of the program or using a configuration file.